EMBARGOED FOR RELEASE

 According to the results, the CRSP demonstrated adequate internal reliability.
 Twenty-three percent of children reported a night waking the previous night that parents did not report.
 Concurrent validity was examined, with moderate significant relationships between the CRSP and CSHQ for sleep anxiety, sleep-related breathing disorders, parasomnias, and sleep disorders/disturbances.
 In addition, relationships were found between the CRSP and CSHS for caffeine, bedtime routine, sleep onset location, and sleep onset worries, and between the CRSP and MASC-10 for bedtime worries.

-“While sleep problems in school-aged children are primarily reported by parents, children as young as eight years old may be able to provide reliable information about their own sleep patterns, sleep hygiene, and sleep disturbances,” said Dr. Meltzer.
+“While sleep problems in school-aged children are primarily reported by parents, children as young as eight years new may be able to provide reliable information about their own sleep patterns, sleep hygiene, and sleep disturbances,” said Dr. Meltzer.

 It is recommended that school-aged children get between 10-11 hours of nightly sleep and children in pre-school between 11-13 hours.